julianapeace/robotrumble/README.md

 Everything.
 Literally.
 We are proud of the pain, the suffering, and the tears

 ## What We learned
-Blockchain transaction time is important for an interactive experience SIdechain / interchain communication is difficult Current blockchain products lack a seamless interactions Don't forget again to your own router (BYOR) when working with robots at a hackathon (an a wifi-extender)
+Blockchain transaction time is important for an interactive experience Sidechain / interchain communication is difficult Current blockchain products lack a seamless interactions Don't forget again to your own router (BYOR) when working with robots at a hackathon (an a wifi-extender)

 ## What's next for RobotRumble
 (1) Full integration into AR/VR (2) Fully deploy on other mainnets.
 (3) Develop are back at our robotics lab.
 (4) Integrate our other robots, including our humanoid robots.
 (5) Improve incentives model.
 (6) Improve UI/UX.